Associate Professor of History

 Britain since 1688, urban history, history of science, cultural and intellectual history, historiography, post-1945 history.

 Guy Ortolano is a historian of modern Britain.
 He teaches surveys of British and European history since the eighteenth century, and seminars on urban history and the history of science.
-He offers a course on Britain since the Roman Empire for NYU’s College Core Curriculum, as well as the History Department’s introduction to historical studies for new majors.
+He offers a course on British migrations since the Roman Empire for NYU’s College Core Curriculum, as well as the History Department’s introduction to historical studies for new majors.
 Ortolano is currently Director of Undergraduate Studies in History, Chair of the University Seminar in British History at Columbia University, and co-organizer of the Post-1945 Collaborative.
 He is also the North American editor of the journal Twentieth Century British History.

 Ortolano writes about subjects that recently enjoyed wide acclaim, only to have fallen dramatically out of favor: a novelist no longer in print, a literary critic out of fashion, an architecture widely loathed, a theorist long since discredited.
 By recovering the context in which these reputations once thrived, often through archival sources that contradict today’s common sense, his work challenges some of the most pervasive interpretations of the postwar era, from economic “decline” to the 1970s “crisis.”
 The Royal Historical Society named his first book, The Two Cultures Controversy, runner-up for the Whitfield Prize; the ACLS has awarded his current project, on Britain’s New Towns, a Charles A. Ryskamp Fellowship.

 Ortolano welcomes inquiries from prospective graduate students in all areas of modern British history.
 Graduate students in British history at NYU are part of a new collaboration with colleagues at Columbia and Cambridge , including semi-annual meetings in Cambridge and New York at which associated PhD students discuss works-in-progress.
 Ortolano also works with graduate students on post-1945 history, urban history, the history of science, and intellectual history (especially the history of academic disciplines).

 ACLS, Charles A. Ryskamp Fellowship (2012-2013).